val broker = SimBroker()

 no minimum equity is required

-Also, there are no commissions or other cost associated with the transactions.
+Also, there are no commissions or other costs associated with the transactions.
 This is not a recommended approach, but just used here to make it a bit simpler to comprehend.

 Time | Action | Cash | Portfolio | Margin | Equity | Buying Power | Unrealized PnL | Realized PnL |